 Increasing your net income as an owner-director

-As an example, consider how much you might save if, as an owner-director, you wanted to extract £10,000 profit (pre-tax) from your company in 2021/22 by way of a dividend rather than a bonus.
-We have assumed in this scenario that the director has already taken salary in excess of the upper earnings limit for NICs, is a 40% taxpayer, and the £2,000 dividend tax allowance has already been utilised.
+As an example, consider how much you might pay if, as an owner-director, you wanted to extract £10,000 profit from your company in 2024/25 by way of a dividend rather than a bonus.
+We have assumed in this scenario that the director has already taken salary in excess of the upper earnings limit for NICs, is a 40% taxpayer, and the £500 dividend tax allowance has already been utilised.

 -